 The Cheek Rebuild workshop runs simultaneously with the Two-Day Introduction to Dry Stone Walling.
 You will be building the wall end while beginning wallers build the faces.
 On site, you can expect anywhere from twelve to sixteen beginners and up to six cheek rebuilders.
 What a great way to experience time on the wall!

 Come learn from certified waller-teachers, most of whom earn their livelihoods as dry stone walling professionals.
 All Stone Trust instructors have achieved DSWA Level 2 Waller Certification, globally recognized as the professional standard.
 As Stone Trust-DSWA-certified instructors, all belong to a learning community that seeks to ensure that every one of you learns what you came for and that you enjoy the process.
 With a student : instructor ratio of 8 : 1, you can count on plenty of direct interaction with your teachers.
 Introductory workshops tend to include up to sixteen participants working with two experienced waller-teachers.
 Cheek Rebuild workshops tend to include four to six learners working with one instructor.

-Some Stone Trust training sites now offer a two-day version of the retaining wall workshop.
-Two days give you more hands-on time to apply the basic principles.
+Two day workshops give you more hands-on time to apply the basic principles.
 Spend more time working with batter frames and stringlines.
 Sleep on what you learn and come back to practice with guidance.
 Enjoy more time interacting with classmates and waller-teachers, and more time getting answers to your questions.